Iraqi Second Division League

 The Iraqi Second Division League is a football league that is the fourth tier of the Iraqi football league system.
-The league was founded in 1974, and consists of 20 teams split into two groups in the first stage.
-The top four teams in each group qualify for the second stage, where they are split into two further groups.
-The two group winners in the second stage are promoted directly to the Iraqi First Division League, while the two group runners-up compete in a third place play-off to determine which team enters the promotion play-off with the 18th-placed team from the First Division League.
+The league was founded in 1974, and consists of 20 teams split into two groups.
+The winners of each group are promoted to the Iraqi First Division League and advance to the final to compete for the league title.
+The runners-up of each group compete in a two-legged third place play-off, with the winners also being promoted to the First Division League.

-The two teams that finish bottom of their group in the first stage are relegated to the Iraqi Third Division League.
-The ninth-placed teams of each group compete in a play-off, and the loser enters a relegation play-off with the third-placed team from the Third Division League.
+The two teams that finish bottom of their group are relegated to the Iraqi Third Division League.
+The ninth-placed teams of each group compete in a two-legged play-off, with the loser also being relegated to the Third Division League.
 The league is governed by the Iraq Football Association (IFA).

-In the 2024–25 season, Aliyat Al-Shorta won the championship title after defeating Masafi Al-Shamal 3–1 in the final match.
+In the 2025–26 season, Al-Sinaat Al-Harbiya won the championship title after defeating Akkad 4–3 on penalties after a 1–1 draw in the final match.